 ELA students at IST spend most of the school day with their English proficient peers in the mainstream classroom.
 When students first apply to the school they are tested to gauge their ability in the English language.
 If the results show the student needs to improve their English then the student is placed in the ELA program.
-All ELA students are assessed for their English Language Proficiency on the WIDA Model, Currently, WIDA testing is carried out upon application to join IST and then periodically throughout the year.
+All ELA students are assessed for their English Language Proficiency on the using the MAP test.
+Currently, MAP testing is carried out upon application to join IST and then periodically throughout the year.